ANU-RSAA/sso-alert/README.md

 - Review logs periodically for any signs of errors, failures, or abnormal behavior.
 Any issues in the cron jobs should be investigated immediately to avoid potential disruptions in application functionality.

+#### 1.1 Do I need to back up cron job logs?

+Not necessarily.
+The application will be able to run smoothly after restarting even if you don't do the backup.

 ### 2. **Backup Strategy**

 - Regularly back up essential data, i.e., the PostgreSQL database to prevent data loss.
 Automated and secured backups should be scheduled if possible.
 - Use volume mounts in Docker to ensure data persistence across container restarts.
 For example, the PostgreSQL data is stored in a mounted volume, which should be backed up as part of the disaster recovery plan.

+#### 2.1 Where is the Data Stored

+The PostgreSQL service stores its data in the following volume mount - `./postgresql/data:/var/lib/postgresql/data` - This is where the actual PostgreSQL database files are stored.
+All database records, schemas, and configurations are stored here.

+#### 2.2 What to Back Up

+PostgreSQL Data (`./postgresql/data`): This directory contains the full database for your application.
+It is essential to back this up regularly, as it stores all the critical data required for the application's operation.

 ### 3. **Security Updates**